Tips to Stay Safe in the Sun: From Sunscreen to Sunglasses

 - Reapply at least every two hours.
 Apply more often if you’re swimming or sweating.
 (Read the label for your specific sunscreen.
 An average-size adult or child needs at least one ounce of sunscreen, about the amount it takes to fill a shot glass, to evenly cover the body.)

-- No sunscreen completely blocks UV radiation, and other protections are needed, such as protective clothing, sunglasses, and staying in the shade.
+- No sunscreen completely blocks UV radiation.
+So other protections are needed, such as protective clothing, sunglasses, and staying in the shade.

 - No sunscreen is waterproof.

 Although UVB rays are the primary cause of sunburn, both UVA and UVB rays contribute to skin cancer.
-All sunscreens protect against the sun’s UVB rays, but only those that are broad spectrum also have been shown to also provide sufficient protection against UVA rays to reduce the risk of skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.
+All sunscreens help protect against sunburn.
+But only those that are broad spectrum and have an SPF of at least 15 have been shown to also reduce the risk of skin cancer and early skin aging caused by the sun when used as directed with other sun protection measures.

-Current FDA regulations that apply to sunscreens marketed without approved applications and containing certain active ingredients state:
+Current requirements applicable to sunscreens marketed without approved applications state:

-- Products that pass FDA’s broad spectrum requirements can be labeled “broad spectrum.”
+- Only products that pass the FDA’s broad spectrum requirements can be labeled “broad spectrum.”